 \textbf{Haskell} is home to the original PBT implementation, and so it is natural to ask why we have not applied \name{} to it yet.
 The basic answer is that the Haskell compiler (GHC) is designed specially to eliminate the run-time overhead of monadic abstractions!
 Indeed, because Haskell is pure, GHC can aggressively inline and beta-reduce nearly anything as part of its normal optimiation steps.
 This means that in many cases, the impact of a staged PBT library (and indeed, all staged monadic DSLs) is negligible.
 For complex enough programs, however, the heuristics GHC uses can degrade, leading to performance overheads for monadic code.
-For this reason, Haskell does have a multi-stage programming system, Template Haskell~\cite{templatehaskell}, that is sometimes to build eDSLs in contexts where one does not want to rely on the optimizer's heuristics.
+For this reason, Haskell does have a multi-stage programming system, Template Haskell~\cite{templatehaskell}, that is sometimes used to build eDSLs in contexts where one does not want to rely on the optimizer's heuristics.
 In short: it is possible to build an \name{} version of Haskell QuickCheck, but the benefits would be much less pronounced.

 \textbf{F\#} has both multi-stage programming capabilities~\cite{fsmeta} and a well-used PBT library called FsCheck~\cite{fscheck}.
 The internals of FsCheck's generator eDSL are very similar to both \bq and ScalaCheck, so we expect that building \name{}-style generators in F\# should be a straightforward engineering effort.